Paraeducators’ Experience Project

 Transformational Inquiry in Literacy and Digital Environments (TILDE) during COVID-19

 Even before COVID-19, New Hampshire and many other states had begin to implement standards addressing the importance of teaching digital literacies.
 The onset of the pandemic, however, forced districts to quickly implement remote learning.
-This rapid shift to digital tools and teaching methods has revealed significant inequities in access to, resources for, and knowledge of digital literacies — factors that will limit educational opportunity for many students.
+This rapid shift to digital tools and teaching methods revealed uneven access to, resources for, and knowledge of digital literacies — factors that limited educational opportunity for many students.

-In response, the TILDE project will look across K16 education to investigate how K12 and college educators transitioned to remote learning, and how they are using its tools as the pandemic continues.
-With the support of a UNH CoRE pilot research grant, Bethany Silva and I have recruited an amazing K16 practitioner inquiry team.
-We co-designed and piloted surveys and focus group protocols that examine relationships among digital tools, remote learning, literacy curricula, and systemic inequities.
-We have begun to collaboratively review and analyze the resulting data and develop digital literacies recommendations for state policy and teachers’ professional learning.
-Through this project, we are working to enact more equitable understandings and implementations of digital literacies.
+In response, the TILDE project looked across K16 education to investigate how K12 and college educators transitioned to remote learning, and how they have been using its tools since.
+With the support of a UNH CoRE pilot research grant, Bethany Silva and I recruited an amazing K16 practitioner inquiry team.
+We co-designed and piloted surveys and focus group protocols that examined relationships among digital tools, remote learning, literacy curricula, and educational systems.
+We have collaboratively reviewed and analyzed the resulting data and developed digital literacies recommendations for state policy and teachers’ professional learning.
+Through this project, we want to better understand and implement classroom digital literacies.

 Products —